Curious about Cold Water Therapy? Here’s How it Works, and Why You Should Try it.

 A strong immune system is something we all strive for, especially when it comes to flu and cold season.

-Being immersed in cold water stimulates leukocytes — white blood cells that help fight off sicknesses.
+Cold water immersion stimulates leukocytes — white blood cells that help fight off sicknesses.
 It also causes the lymphatic system to contract, forcing fluid through the lymph nodes.
 This process provides detox benefits, as well as added immunity support.

 By using cold water therapy as a natural remedy, you can give your body a healthy boost.